RosettaCommons/documentation/swm.md

 References
 ==========
 Work is unpublished at the time of writing.
-StepWise Monte Carlo is a highly efficient, stochastic implementation of stepwise enumeration, described in the following papers
+StepWise Monte Carlo is stochastic implementation of stepwise enumeration, which was described in the following papers

 Sripakdeevong, P., Kladwang, W., and Das, R. (2011) "An enumerative stepwise ansatz enables atomic-accuracy RNA loop modeling", PNAS 108:20573-20578. [for loop modeling] [Paper](http://www.stanford.edu/~rhiju/Sripakdeevong_StepwiseAnsatz_2011.pdf) [Link](http://dx.doi.org/10.1073/pnas.1106516108)